tsoglani/SpeechRaspberrySmartHouse/README.md

   In order to run the application you must create a .jar file named "SmartHouseServer.jar" and put it inside the folder named "SmartHouseServer" then place the folder on the desktop of Rasberry pi/

- -Create A Jar File Option One:
+ --Create A Jar File Option One:
  You can create a .jar file from within Raspberry with BlueJ by using the application inside the SpeechRasberrySmartHouse/Rasberry_2b-3/ folder, named Rasberry_2a,b_InAndOut_40gpio_pin.
 You can also use NetBeans or IntelliJ IDEA to create the .jar file by following this link: [SpeechRaspberrySmartHouse_IDEA_VERSION](https://github.com/tsoglani/SpeechRaspberrySmartHouseClient_IDEA_VERSION)

-  -Create A Jar File Option Two (Not Tested):
+ --Create A Jar File Option Two (Not Tested):
  Copy/Clone the [SmartHouseServer](https://github.com/tsoglani/SpeechRaspberrySmartHouse/tree/master/SmartHouseServer) folder with it's contents on Raspberry's Desktop.